philippbayer/r-novice-gapminder/_episodes/04-data-structures-part1.md

 {: .challenge}

-## Data Frames
+## Tibbles

-We said that columns in data.frames were vectors:
+We said that columns in tibbles were vectors:

 ~~~